Is Drug Abuse Getting Worse?

 Organizations have seen an improvement in work productivity after implementing drug testing policies.
 Others reported observing a significant decrease in absenteeism.
 Workplace turnover rates have also been known to decrease as well. (psychemedics.com)

-Though there are many advantages to drug testing that clearly promote growth and workplace productivity, many still argue that this is a breach of personal privacy and should not be tolerated.
+Though there are many advantages to testing that clearly promote growth and workplace productivity, many still argue that this is a breach of personal privacy and should not be tolerated.
 Some even question its legality.

 Today, it is still perfectly legal to drug test both employees and new hires.
-Federal, state and private employees are all subject to drug testing.
-In most states, the laws are similar to federal laws and maintain the legality of drug testing for state employees.
+Federal, state and private employees are all subject to testing.
+In most states, the laws are similar to federal laws and maintain the legality of testing for state employees.

 Who Benefits from Drug Testing?